 Immutability

 Veeam Backup for Microsoft 365 allows you to prohibit deletion of backup copies from object storage by making that data temporarily immutable.
-It is done for increased security: immutability protects your data from loss as a result of attacks, malware activity or any other injurious actions that may be performed by 3rd party applications.
+It is done for increased security: immutability protects your data from loss as a result of attacks, malware activity or other injurious actions that may be performed by 3rd party applications.

 Veeam Backup for Microsoft 365 extends the immutability period in the following ways: